-Soccer balls vary in design and construction.
-In this section of Soccer Ball World, the construction and design of the soccer ball is described.
+In this section of Soccer Ball World, the construction and soccer ball design is described.
 This includes the various materials used, types, sizes and weights of soccer balls.
 The following topics are reviewed:

 - Construction of the Ball – The various parts of the soccer ball are explained.
 Typical materials used on the different parts of a soccer ball and how they are put together are also detailed.